getify/You-Dont-Know-JS/async & performance/apA.md

 #### Error Tolerance

-Sometimes you want to manage errors at the step-level and not let them necessarily send the whole sequence into the error state. *asynquence* offers two step variations for that purpose.
+Sometimes you want to manage errors at the step level and not let them necessarily send the whole sequence into the error state. *asynquence* offers two step variations for that purpose.

 `try(..)` attempts a step, and if it succeeds, the sequence proceeds as normal, but if the step fails, the failure is turned into a success message formated as `{ catch: .. }` with the error message(s) filled in: